-A study of literature from classical Greece through the Renaissance, reflecting the major philosophical and religious trends of these time periods.
+A study of literature from classical Greece through the Renaissance, reflecting the major philosophical, religious, and literary trends of these time periods.
 Prerequisite: ENG 10013.

-ENG World Literature II
+ENG 20013 World Literature II

 A continuation of ENG 20003, from the Renaissance to the present.
 Prerequisite: ENG 10013.